mherman-fi/cool-projects/dataset/README.md

 ## Dataset Breakdown

-All sensitive information has been redacted from this readme.
+All sensitive information has been redacted or removed from this project.
 It was decided to leave the altered file in place in order to give readers a sense of the thought processes behind the project.
+Please contact me directly for more information.

 The dataset was generated between 01.07.2023 and 02.07.2023.
 Non-malicious web traffic was generated over the following sites: 10.40.20.110 (win11-1.rt.vle.fi), 10.40.20.100 (win10-1.rt.vle.fi), 10.40.20.101 (win10-2.rt.vle.fi) and 10.40.20.10 (dc.rt.vle.fi).
 Malicious traffic originates from [REDACTED].
 The exfiltration destination has been manually altered to appear as [REDACTED] in origin.
 The altered IP is [REDACTED]

-Attacks do not correspond precisely to the scheduled times outlined in the Excel sheet.
+Attacks do not correspond precisely to the scheduled times outlined in the Excel sheet (unavailable here).
 This is in some cases a by-product of concatenation.
 There appears to be a printing delay of approximately 1 minute in the logs.
 Precise attack timestamps are provided below.
 Timestamp deviation was calculated to be 0.74 seconds.
 The minimum was 0.1 seconds.
 The maximum was 5 seconds.
 A Jupyter Lab file has been included in a convenient ready-to-use format for analysis.

 ## Attacks
 | Tool            | Timestamp          | Log         | UID           |